ltttttttttttt/KSPUtil/README.md

 # Use

-* 1. Add it in your root settings.gradle at the end of repositories:
+* 1. Add it in your root settings.gradle.kts at the end of repositories:

 ```kotlin
 dependencyResolutionManagement {